maurelian/eth-registrar-ens/README.md

     -   reveal period start time, registration date.
 -   Create `submitBid()` method to combine `shaBid()` and `newBid()`
 -   Create a deed object constructor.
 The deed object contains all properties of a Deed contract, as well as the unhashed name (if known).
+-   This package currently takes value inputs denominated in `wei`.
+It would likey be better as `ether`.

 <!-- To update this documentation, run `$ documentation readme -f md -s "Overview"` from the root directory. -->